-The breed was recognized by the American Kennel Club in 1887, and he has been popular ever since.
+The breed was first recognized by the Great Dane Club in the UK in 1883 and then by the American Kennel Club in 1887, and he has been popular ever since.
 He has consistently found himself in the top 20 most popular dog breeds in America for the last decade.
 He was immortalized in the famous animated television series Scooby-Doo.
 Or you might recognize him from the hit film Marmaduke.

 The Dane’s personality is far from his ferocious beast hunting ancestors.
 This is a sweet dog who loves to cuddle on the sofa.
 If you are looking for the biggest canine hot water bottle, this the perfect canine companion.
 He thinks he is the same size as a Chihuahua, so we hope you like being squashed.
 And you know that thing called personal space?
 Sorry, not with this breed.

 He is very sensitive, and many breed enthusiasts describe him as being scared of his own shadow.
 If you are looking for a guard dog, there are several better-suited breeds for the task.
 With that being said, most Danes are suspicious of strangers at first.
 And with his bellowing bark, he’ll be sure to let you know that someone is at the gate.